benders5e/benders5e/earthbender.md

 #### Levitation
 *Cost: 2 chi*
-You stomp on the ground, using your kinetic energy to levitate a mass of earth equal to your bending capacity (shown in the class table).
-In the same motion, you can push the rock at a target of your choice, dealing double your regular bending damage + 1d4 additional damage.
+You stomp on the ground, using your kinetic energy to levitate a mass of earth up to your bending capacity (shown in the class table).
+In the same motion, you can push the rock at a target of your choice.
+On a hit, you deal double your regular bending damage + 1d4 additional damage.

 #### Bent Out of Shape
 <!-- based on the ability of the same name here: https://www.dandwiki.com/wiki/Earth_Bender_(5e_Class)#Metal_Bending -->